chrishah/phylogenomics_intro_vertebrata/README.md

 ```

 A possible solution for the script (including the tree inference) can be found here: `backup/bygene_local.sh`.
 This one makes use of local images, assuming they are provided to you.
-Another version would here (`backup/bygene.sh`) would be more general and fetch the images from the cloud if not yet present.
+Another version here (`backup/bygene.sh`) would be more general and fetch the images from the cloud if not yet present.

 Run your script, e.g. like so:
 ```bash